-Filming commenced in February 2014, and since then 5 Big Ears have passed.
-Over the years, a devoted if rotating group of cinematographers and sound recordists have contributed to this project.
-Along the way, we have gamely tried to capture the uncapturable – the ephemeral, private act of listening.
+This project began in 2014.
+Through the years, a devoted group of cinematographers and sound recordists have traveled to Knoxville in an effort to capture the ephemeral, private act of listening.

-This project began with music and is infused with music.
-But to my surprise, I’ve come to see that it’s not about music or even about Big Ears.
-In this event that brings together people of all ages from all over the planet, I see a collective yearning – for mystery and connection, for what makes experience vital, for a way to, as Laurie Anderson puts it, “fall into another world.”
+People of all ages – and from all over – come to Big Ears.
+In this audience I have come to see a collective yearning for mystery and connection, for what makes experience vital, for a way to, as Laurie Anderson puts it, “fall into another world.”

-This brings us back to travel – to highways, train tracks and rivers.
+This brings us back to highways, train tracks, and rivers.
 During an interview at Big Ears in 2015, the musician Tyondai Braxton spotted a passing freight train out the window.
-The sight led him to a memory of his father taking him to a station as a kid “just to watch trains” – because he liked them so much.
+It triggered a memory of his father taking him to a station as a kid “just to watch trains.”

 When asked if his music had any connection to trains, Braxton thought about it for a moment.
-Then he said, “If there is a correlation that I could draw, it would be a sense of being a passenger and viewing a landscape going by….”
+“If there is a correlation that I could draw,” he said, “it would be a sense of being a passenger and viewing a landscape going by….”

-“A landscape going by” – that phrase stuck in my mind.
-As I watched and rewatched footage from 5 years at Big Ears, I kept coming across musicians and festivalgoers describing music not by its aural qualities, but as a landscape or a world or a place.
-To some it was distant, exotic, unsettling, alien; to others it was the complete opposite – a way to go back home.
+As I watched and rewatched footage from five years at Big Ears, I kept coming across musicians and festivalgoers describing music not by its aural qualities but as a landscape, world, or place.
+To some it was distant, exotic, unsettling, alien.
+To others it was a way to go back home.

-Braxton’s phrase seemed an apt metaphor not only for Big Ears but for this film.
-Big Ears is a million immersive landscapes passing by, staying long enough to spark complex feelings and wonder, but moving along so fast we can’t fix on any single one.
-Yet each glimpse leaves an impression, each sound echoes through our lives.
+“Landscape going by” – Braxton’s phrase seemed an apt metaphor not only for Big Ears but for this film.
+Big Ears immerses listeners in passing landscapes, staying just long enough to spark complex feelings and wonder, yet moving along so fast we can’t fix on any single one.
+Each glimpse leaves an impression, each sound echoes through our lives.